There are simple and easy ways to save more money, but it will require some effort.

 They make you feel like you do, and you eventually find yourself in a store buying something thanks to a nice little ad.

 These commercials are designed to make you want to spend money.

-You may think that they found the solution to making you feel like a million dollars but they are only contributing to the problem.
+You may think that they found the solution to make you feel like a million dollars, but they are only contributing to the problem.

-Marketing will always work but if you be one of the smarter ones, you can actually understand what it’s there for and the guess what?
+Marketing will always work, but if you are one of the smarter ones, you can actually understand what it’s there for, and guess what?

 You can save more money.

 This is a very tough one, but it is something that you can tailor to your needs/wants.

 I say this simply because I personally do still have cable.